osism/documentation/source/operations/mariadb.rst

    $ osism-kolla deploy mariadb_recovery

-If this does not work check the grastate.dat file on all controller nodes.
+If this does not work check the grastate.dat file on all control nodes.

 .. code-block:: console